BlackSquirrelz/mac-triage/README.md

 ### UML 005 -  Analyse Target System

-Presenting the evidence to the user.
+Presenting information about the target system in a logical form:
+- Overview of System Information
+- Based on the MITRE D3FEND Matrix show relevant artifacts, File, Message, Network, Platform, Identifier, Process and User Behavior.

 ### UML 00 - Create Report